Port Adelaide Football Club: Indigenous community

 Richie Bray is Port Adelaide's first known Indigenous premiership player.

-The Port Adelaide Football Club has a long-standing connection to the indigenous community.
-Initial club president John Hart Jr., alongside his father, were the founders of The Adelaide Milling and Mercantile Company in Port Adelaide, which employed Kaurna people alongside non-indigenous workers as early as the 1850s.
+The Port Adelaide Football Club has a long-standing connection to the Indigenous Australian community.
+Initial club president John Hart Jr., alongside his father, were the founders of The Adelaide Milling and Mercantile Company in Port Adelaide, which employed Kaurna people alongside non-Indigenous workers as early as the 1850s.
 John Hart Sr. advocated for other settlers to refrain from killing and eating black swans as they were a totem of the Kaurna people.
 Harry Hewitt was named in Port Adelaide's side when they defeated Fitzroy by two goals on Adelaide Oval in 1891 and is the club's first known Indigenous Australian player.
-During the 1950s, St Francis House in Glanville housed young indigenous boys, many of whom played for Port Adelaide.
+During the 1950s, St Francis House in Glanville housed young Indigenous boys, many of whom played for Port Adelaide.
 Richie Bray became the club's first known Indigenous player to win a premiership, featuring in the 1962, 1963 and 1965 premierships winning teams.

-Port Adelaide has been represented by 62 indigenous players across the SANFL and AFL competitions throughout its history.
+Port Adelaide has been represented by 70 Indigenous players across the SANFL and AFL competitions throughout its history.
 Upon the club's entry to the AFL in 1997, the club appointed its first Indigenous captain in Gavin Wanganeen.
-Wanganeen would later become the first indigenous player in the AFL to play 300 games, and the first indigenous player to join the board of an AFL club.
+Wanganeen would later become the first Indigenous player in the AFL to play 300 games, and the first Indigenous player to join the board of an AFL club.
+Since 2023, Port Adelaide has rebranded to "Yartapuulti" during all rounds dedicated to the recognition of Indigenous Australians across all competitions.
+The name Yartapuulti is derived from the Kaurna word for the region around the Port River.

-In 2008, the club started the Aboriginal Power Cup to help promote academic and healthy outcomes for indigenous students in South Australia.
+In 2008, the club started the Aboriginal Power Cup to help Indigenous secondary school students achieve improved education, leadership and cultural connection targets through the use of football.
+As of 2026, the program has expanded to include 70 schools, with over 7,500 students participating in the program over its lifetime.
+The program is longest running joint education and AFL community program for Aboriginal students in the Australian professional sports industry.